 One of the only barrier reefs in Maui is located just about a mile from the harbor along the Lahaina coast.
 It’s off what’s called Baby Beach, a great beach for the family, but the barrier reef gives us a place for a great underwater view without being near the swimmers.

 What kind of boat is the Reefdancer?

-The Reefdancer is a glass-bottom boat that can seat up to 34 passengers.
-Guests can sit in the underwater viewing cabin and view the barrier reef and it’s inhabitants or sit up on the top deck and enjoy the beautiful views of Maui from the water.
+The Reefdancer is a semi-submersible which means half of the boat is always above the water and the other half is always below.
+Guests can sit in the underwater viewing cabin and view the reef and it’s inhabitants or sit up on the top deck and enjoy the beautiful views of Maui from the water.

 Is pre-purchasing tickets a requirement?

 We highly recommend you purchase tickets in advance, as cruises do sell out.
 To maximize the chances of getting the day and time you prefer, please book well in advance!
-You can purchase tickets with a Visa, Mastercard or American Express.
+Just click on the Book Online Now! button for our latest availability.